 It is important to include the preventive maintenance plan as part of the ERP implementation, and need to make sure that your vendor has included this as part of the implementation plan.
-This plays a significant role in minimizing unwanted expenses and prevent any sort of data breaches.
+This plays an important role in minimizing unwanted expenses and preventing any sort of data breach.
 The prior inclusion of a proper maintenance plan helps to eliminate the disruption of the scheduled work as well.

-In addition to the above points, considering the integrations which are necessary to ensure the seamless data flow among various systems are much essential to be considered as it is very much important to streamline and simplify the workflows.
+Besides the above points, considering the integrations which are necessary to ensure the seamless data flow among various systems is much essential to be considered as it is very much important to streamline and simplify the workflows.

-GAP Analysis proposes the changes or updates required to fulfill an organization’s requirement, and it is essential to maximize the overall ERP business benefits.
-If the GAP analysis is not carried out effectively, even the best ERP will fail to deliver the entire benefits to the customer.
-Even though the GAP analysis takes time and effort, it is better to follow the process rather than taking a risk during or after the implementation.
+GAP Analysis proposes the changes or updates required to fulfill an organization’s requirement.
+And it is essential to maximize the overall ERP business benefits.
+If the GAP analysis is not carried out effectively, even the best ERP will not deliver the entire benefits to the customer.
+Even though the GAP analysis takes time and effort.
+It is better to follow the process rather than take a risk during or after the implementation.